aniruddhasm/rate-limiter-custom/README.md

 # Rate Limiter for Express (TypeScript)

 A simple **rate-limiter middleware** for Express applications written in **TypeScript**.
-It supports both the **Sliding Window Algorithm** and the **Fixed Window Algorithm** for rate limiting.
+It supports the **Sliding Window Algorithm**, **Fixed Window Algorithm**, and **Token Bucket Algorithm** for rate limiting.

+## Supported Algorithms

-- The **Sliding Window Algorithm** efficiently tracks and limits requests per IP, ensuring a smooth distribution of allowed requests within a given time frame.
+- **Sliding Window Algorithm (Default)**:
+  Efficiently tracks and limits requests per IP, ensuring a smooth distribution of allowed requests within a given time frame.
   Unlike the fixed window approach, it dynamically adjusts the request count, providing a more balanced rate-limiting mechanism.

-- The **Fixed Window Algorithm** enforces a strict request limit within a fixed time window, making it simple and predictable.
+- **Fixed Window Algorithm**:
+  Enforces a strict request limit within a fixed time window, making it simple and predictable.
+  This method resets counters at the start of each window.

+- **Token Bucket Algorithm**:
+  Uses a token-based system where requests consume tokens.
+  Tokens regenerate at a fixed rate, allowing for bursts of requests while preventing sustained high traffic.

-By default, the middleware uses the **Sliding Window Algorithm**, but you can switch to the **Fixed Window Algorithm** by specifying it in the configuration.
+By default, the middleware uses the **Sliding Window Algorithm**, but you can switch to the **Fixed Window** or **Token Bucket Algorithm** by specifying it in the configuration.